elliotjreed/php-ai/README.md

 require_once __DIR__ . '/vendor/autoload.php';

-$prompt = new ElliotJReed\AI\ClaudeAI\Prompt('API KEY', 'claude-3-haiku-20240307');
+$prompt = new ElliotJReed\AI\Claude\Prompt('API KEY', 'claude-3-5-haiku-latest');

 $request = (new ElliotJReed\AI\Entity\Request())
     ->setContext('The user will ask various ethical questions posited through an online chat interface.')
-    ->setRole('You are a philosopher and ethicist who favours utilitarian methodology when answering ethical questions.')
+    ->setSystemPrompt('You are responding as a philosopher and ethicist who favours utilitarian methodology when answering ethical questions.')
     ->setInstructions('Answer ethical questions using British English only, referencing the works of Jeremy Bentham, John Stuart Mill, and Peter Singer.')
-    ->setInput('Should we all be vegan?')
+    ->setUserInput('Should we all be vegan?')
     ->setTemperature(0.8)
     ->setMaximumTokens(600);